fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/starting_items/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

+	* v1.1h (2023-7-12)
+		* Fixed plugin is not working in coop/realism mode

 	* v1.0h (2023-5-31)
 		* Remake code, convert code to latest syntax
 		* Fix warnings when compiling on SourceMod 1.11.